cmaureir/progra-alma/lectures/week4/lecture15.rst

 But, what is the *'r'* statement?
-The second parameter of the **open()** method specify the *mode* when the file is openned.
+The second parameter of the **open()** method specify the *mode* when the file is opened.
 Some useful modes are:

 * *r*, ``read-only`` mode,